 Is it okay to eat ramen alone?

-Absolutely — in fact, ramen is arguably Tokyo’s most solo-friendly dining experience.
-Most shops have counter seating designed for individual diners, and eating alone at a ramen counter is completely normal.
-Ichiran takes this further with individual partitioned booths where you can’t even see the person next to you.
+Absolutely — ramen is arguably Tokyo’s most solo-friendly meal.
+Most shops are built around counter seating for individual diners, and eating alone is completely normal.
+Ichiran takes it furthest with private partitioned booths where you barely see the person beside you.

 What’s the best ramen near major tourist areas?

 Near Shibuya: Fuunji (tsukemen) or Afuri Ebisu (yuzu shio).
-Near Asakusa/Sensoji: Ramen Yoroiya.
-Near Tokyo Station: Rokurinsha or Soranoiro on Ramen Street.
+Near Asakusa and Sensoji: Ramen Yoroiya.
+Near Tokyo Station: Rokurinsha or Soranoiro on Tokyo Ramen Street.
 Near Shinjuku: Fuunji south exit or Ichiran.
-Near Harajuku/Omotesando: Afuri Harajuku.
+Near Harajuku and Omotesando: Afuri Harajuku.

 How long are ramen queues?